Lawyers say FINRA lets brokers sanitize records of complaints

 “We needed to enhance the guidance that we give as to what our expectations are of this extraordinary remedy,” Feinberg said in an interview on Tuesday.
 She also said that FINRA will beef up its training for arbitrators.

-A previous change by FINRA to tighten the rules in 2009 was not effective, PIABA said.
-Among the problems PIABA sees is that FINRA’s regulatory staff does not attend arbitration hearings, which are conducted by autonomous arbitrators.
+PIABA is skeptical, the lawyers’ group saying that a previous change by FINRA to tighten the rules in 2009 was not effective.
+Among the problems it sees is that FINRA’s regulatory staff does not attend arbitration hearings, which are conducted by autonomous arbitrators.

 The PIABA analysis, based on data from the Securities Arbitration Commentator, a Maplewood, New Jersey-based service that analyzes arbitration trends, covered 1,625 expungement decisions over five years.
 In the mid-2009 through 2011 period, the 97 percent success rate was hit.
 From January 2007 through mid-2009, brokers achieved an 89 percent success rate, the study found.

-Brokers say that simply because clients allege misconduct such as civil fraud, or selling unsuitable securities, that does not mean their complaints should appear permanently in regulatory databases.
+Brokers say that simply because clients allege misconduct such as civil fraud, negligence or selling unsuitable securities, that doesn’t mean their complaints should appear permanently in BrokerCheck and other databases.
 Some complaints, they say, are frivolous.

 Some brokers are outliers in pursuing expungements.
 The PIABA study cited one who requested expungement 40 times - and was granted relief by arbitration panels for 35 of the requests.

+PIABA also said FINRA should ramp up the expungement issue in its training for arbitrators, who now get only an hour-long online training course on the topic.

-FINRA’s 2009 attempt to curb expungements requires arbitrators to spell out in writing that the grant was made because, for example, an investor’s claim was false or a mistake.
+FINRA’s 2009 attempt to curb expungements requires arbitrators to spell out in writing that the grant was made because an investor’s claim was false or a mistake.
 But that has not impeded the surge of expungement recommendations, PIABA said.

-Reporting by Suzanne Barlyn; editing by Jed Horowitz, Gary Hill and Matthew Lewis
+(Reporting by Suzanne Barlyn; Editing by Jed Horowitz, Gary Hill)